 The grapes for this kosher wine were harvested in the Jerusalem mountains, slowly fermented for 12 months on skins in stainless steel tanks and oak barrels.
 The 2018 harvest began ten days earlier than average, mainly due to warm weather.
 The conditions for the harvest were excellent, which, according to the winery, led to the creation of a complex wine.
 It is the only cooperative winery in Jerusalem.
 The bottle cost 50 shekels, which is approximately 14 EUR.

-Drink responsibly and enjoy Israeli wines as well!
+Drink responsibly and enjoy Israeli wines!